Why is it valuable to thoughtfully structure your CRM?

 Sales functionality is strong out of the box – especially for the sales process from getting leads into the system to completing a sale.
 That’s where Salesforce is best in class.

 Service ticketing functionality is standard – ticket creation is very easy, even though it’s manual.
 Through phones and connecters, Salesforce technology can create those tickets.
 You can also easily assign ownership and you can calculate SLAs with a small amount of configuration.

 Marketing is the least advanced natively – you’re almost always going to need third-party integrations for marketing functionality.

 Notes on licensing and contract types – technically the service license is different from the sales platform license, but often they can be bundled together.
 It’s important to note that you will not get a lot of the service functionality without the Service Cloud license or marketing functionality without the Marketing Cloud license.
-So, when you negotiate your contract make you’re considering what you need from those license types as well.
+So, when you negotiate your contract make sure you’re considering what you need from those license types as well.

 How should you think about optimizing integrations?

 Choose where to house all of your contacts – there will be overlap between what’s in Salesforce and what’s in your marketing automation tool (e.g. Hubspot).
 The worst idea is to have some things in Salesforce and some things in Hubspot without real definition.

 - One school of thought: everything in your marketing automation tool – have every record in your marketing platform and you only post strategically into Salesforce, which is expensive (because you usually pay for the contacts in Hubspot/Marketo), but maybe a little more organized.